nelson-zack/joblog/README.md

 - Connecting FastAPI to PostgreSQL using SQLAlchemy ORM
 - Handling CORS and async fetch logic
 - Styling with Tailwind for clean, responsive UIs
+- Creating basic data visualizations using Chart.js
+- Exporting frontend state as downloadable CSV

-I use this tool personally and will continue building on it (analytics, CSV export, OpenAI integration) as part of my ongoing growth.
+I use this tool personally and will continue building on it as part of my ongoing growth.